Contrasting VivoPower International (VVPR) and Its Peers

 Summary

-VivoPower International rivals beat VivoPower International on 9 of the 10 factors compared.
+VivoPower International peers beat VivoPower International on 9 of the 10 factors compared.

 VivoPower International Company Profile